Cheese Fondue Recipe

 Transfer to a fondue pot to keep warm.
 If the fondue thickens you can add a small amount of wine.

-Serve with crusty bread and lightly blanched vegetable of your choice.
+Serve with crusty bread and lightly blanched vegetables of your choice.